-Situated in the North West of England, Cumbria is also known to be the third largest county in England.
-This beautiful area is estimated to be a home to around 500,000 people.
+Situated in the North West of England, Cumbria is also known to be the third-largest county in England.
+This beautiful area is estimated to be home to around 500,000 people.
 Looking at Cumbria, you may think that the county itself is very, very old.
 However, it only dates back to around 40 years!

 Cumbria is a fantastic place to be a biker.
 The beautiful landscapes of the UNESCO Lake District National Park amalgamate an estimate of 15.8 million visitors a year!
 There are plenty of places to visit in this county, and it’s one of bike trader, We Buy Any Bike’s favourites.
 So, we’ve accumulated some iconic cafes, hangouts, accommodation, and routes that are all biker friendly!

 Biker-Friendly Accommodation in Cumbria

 This quaint little guesthouse is situated just a short walk from Keswick centre, along with Derwentwater – a popular place for a nice evening stroll.
 The Watendlath Guest House provides off-road parking for motorcycles, along with bed & breakfast facilities.
 It is also a newly acquainted member of the Quality Cumbria

 Located in the small village of Greystoke, in the popular town of Penrith, is the Stafford House.
 This historic guest house is just a stone’s throw away from Greystoke Castle, a popular wedding venue that is unfortunately not open to the public.
 The historic castle itself dates back 500 years, you can read more about it on the Stafford House website!
 The owners of the guesthouse offer exceptionally courteous service to all their visitors, providing them with Breakfast and even packed lunches if they wish!
 Just a 10-minute drive from the m6, this 184-year-old building is very accommodating to all bikers.